New York State Education Department (NYSED) - Office of Bilingual Education and World Languages (OBEWL)

 Deliverables and/or Project Description:

-In partnership with participating NYS IHEs, the Department will oversee the implementation of programs conducted by IHEs that lead to 20 graduate students per/year IHE receiving ESOL certification or Bilingual extensions, in selected districts around the state: five in the NYC region and five throughout the rest of the state.
+In partnership with participating NYC IHEs, the Department will oversee the implementation of programs conducted by IHEs that lead to 20 graduate students per year/per IHE receiving ESOL certification or Bilingual extensions in NYC.

-The successful applicants will work with staff of the NYS Education Department’s Office of Teaching Initiatives, Office of Bilingual Education and World Languages (OBEWL), Regional Bilingual Education Resource Networks (RBERNs), Boards of Cooperative Educational Services (BOCES), Local Education Agencies (LEAs), and other Institutions of Higher Education (IHEs) that participate in the program to ensure accomplishment of overall program goals.
+The successful applicants will work with staff of the NYS Education Department’s Office of Teaching Initiatives, Office of Bilingual Education and World Languages (OBEWL), Regional Bilingual Education Resource Networks (RBERNs), Boards of Cooperative Educational Services (BOCES), Local Education Agencies (LEAs), the New York City Department of Education (NYCDOE) and other Institutions of Higher Education (IHEs) that participate in the program to ensure accomplishment of overall program goals.

 Participating IHEs will provide clinically rich bilingual and/or ESOL programs.
 Research identifies the following components of a clinically rich teacher preparation program.
 SED has modeled its application on these components:

-1. Establish a clinically-rich program that includes the following components: Coursework, Summer Institute, Monthly Professional Development / Mentoring Cohort Meetings, and practicum aligned to the New York State Next Generation P-12 Learning Standards.
+1. Establish a clinically-rich program that includes the following components: Coursework, Summer Sessions (if applicable), Monthly Professional Development / Mentoring Cohort Meetings, and practicum aligned to the New York State Next Generation P-12 Learning Standards.

 3. Rigorous recruitment of candidates and intensive candidate selection criteria.
-IHEs shall engage in outreach to the public, partnering school districts, Regional Bilingual Education Resource Networks (RBERNs), Boards of Cooperative Educational Services (BOCES), etc., to identify and recruit qualified candidates;
+IHEs shall engage in outreach to the public, partnering school districts, Regional Bilingual Education Resource Networks (RBERNs), Boards of Cooperative Educational Services (BOCES), the New York City Department of Education (NYCDOE), etc., to identify and recruit qualified candidates;

 4. Create a website to publicize the program and share relevant information with potential participants, school districts, and other stakeholders.